ImAKappa/pftp/docs/0-Getting-Started/00_language.md

 !!! info "Is IDLE just a toy?
 Do professionals use it?"

     Yes, it's just for learning.
 No, I would never write my professional or hobby project Python code in IDLE.
 There are far more mature, feature-rich tools for writing code.
 However, IDLE is a very good place for us to start understanding Python.
-Later on in this book we will learn to use some more professional tools (like [VS Code](https://code.visualstudio.com/)), but let's take things easy for now - no use in overloading your brain with more information than you need to get things done 🤷‍♀️.
+Later on in this book we will learn to use some more professional tools (like [Visual Studio Code](https://code.visualstudio.com/)), but let's take things easy for now - no use in overloading your brain with more information than you need to get things done 🤷‍♀️.

 ## 📝 Syntax